Abandoned & Little-Known Airfields:

 A remark said, "Owned by Houston Helicopter & primarily used for helicopters now."

-Pearland had evidently been closed as a fixed-wing airport at some point between 1985-90,
+Pearland had evidently been closed as a fixed-wing airport at some point between 1985-88, as a 1988 aerial photo showed a road had been built through the center of the airport site,

-as it was downgraded to "Municipal Heliport" on the 1990 USGS topo map.
+Pearland was depicted as a "Municipal Heliport" on the 1990 USGS topo map.

 Houston Helicopters continued to operate from the north side of the field.